Financing a Saint Thomas Academy Education

 Established by his classmates and family as a living tribute to Vernon J. Lovegreen '57 in honor of his memory.
 Grants from this fund will help future junior and senior Rifle Team members with demonstrated financial need to experience quality education, mentorship of faculty and administrators and the great camaraderie with fellow students that define Saint Thomas Academy.

 Established by Tom and his parents at the time of his silver-medal winning performance in the 1996 Atlanta Olympic Games.
-This fund will help perpetuate the strong swimming tradition at Saint Thomas Academy by providing tuition assistance for qualified students who are members of the Academy's swimming program.
+This fund will help perpetuate the strong swimming tradition at Saint Thomas Academy by providing tuition assistance for qualified current students who are members of the Academy's swimming program.

 Scholarship is open to select Military Schools and Academies.
 The Foundation seeks to provide educational opportunities for children of our military service families.